Adding New Components

 • Value: match the symbol name.

-• Footprint: kml-custom:<footprint_name> once the footprint exists.
+• Footprint: KMLib_<Category>:<footprint_name> once the footprint exists.

 • Datasheet, Description, Keywords: copy from the datasheet.